-Subscription assets - Subscription assets are initially recorded at the initial measurement of the subscription liability, plus subscription payments made at or before the commencement of the subscription-based information technology arrangement (SBITA) term, less any SBITA vendor incentives received from the SBITA vendor at or before the commencement of the SBITA term, plus capitalizable initial implementation costs.
-Subscription assets are amortized on a straight-line basis over the shorter of the SBITA term or the useful life of the underlying IT asset.
+Subscription assets - Subscription assets are initially recorded at the initial measurement of the subscription liability, plus subscription payments made at the commencement of the subscription term, less any incentives received from the vendor at or before the commencement of the subscription term, plus capitalizable initial implementation costs.
+Payments before the commencement of the subscription terms are reported as prepayments and reclassified as an addition to the initial measurement of the subscription asset at commencement of the subscription term.
+Subscription assets are amortized on a straight-line basis over the shorter of the subscription term or the useful life of the underlying subscription asset.
 DSST has elected to capitalize subscription assets above \$25,000.

-Subscription liability - Subscription-based IT arrangement liabilities are recorded in accordance with GASB Statement No 96, Subscription-Based Information Technology Arrangements, in the government-wide financial statements.
-The subscription liability is calculated as the present value of the remaining lease payments expected to be paid/received during the lease term.
+Subscription liability - Subscription liabilities are recorded in accordance with GASB Statement No 96, Subscription-Based Information Technology Arrangements, in the government-wide financial statements.
+The subscription liability is calculated as the present value of subscription payments expected to be made during the subscription term.
 DSST recognizes subscription liabilities with an initial individual value of \$25,000 or more.